python-hyper/h11/docs/source/api.rst

 of bytes.

 All events behave in essentially similar ways.
 Let's take :class:`Request` as an example.
-It has four fields:
+Like all events, this is a "final" class -- you cannot subclass it.
+And like all events, it has several fields.
+For :class:`Request`, there are four of them:
 :attr:`~.Request.method`, :attr:`~.Request.target``,
 :attr:`~.Request.headers``, and
 :attr:`~.Request.http_version``. :attr:`~.Request.http_version``